alibaba/beidou/packages/beidou-view-react/README.md

 });
 ```

-Start [view-middleware project](../../examples/view-middleware/README.md) server, you will get something like below:
+Start the [view-middleware demo project](../../examples/view-middleware/README.md) local server, you will get something like below:

 ![Rendering time](./screenshot.png)

 ### Using CDN

-You may need access CDN resources when your project online.
+You may use CDN resources when your project online.
 First you need build your project to assets and upload to your CDN server, then custom your asset config in `config.prod.js`.

 ```js
 // config/config.prod.js